SeaSquared24/nodebox-guide/README.md

 Read all of the prompts.
 Select your keyboard, timezone, etc as normal.
 At some point you'll be asked what to name the computer, call it nodebox.
 DO NOT activate root.
 Skip that one and then enter your name as satoshi and leave the username on the next page as satoshi as well.
 You can make the password satoshi as well for ease of finishing this guide and then change the password to something stronger when done.
 Do not install any non-free software, that's mostly just to get Wifi drivers working and we don't need them.

 Near the end, there should be a section on Desktop Environment.
 Since we are doing this as a server, we won't need one.
 Deselect debian desktop environment, Gnome, and any other environments.
-Make sure that SSH is selected.
+Deselect SSH server.
+We're going to be using Cockpit instead.

 To finish, it will ask how you want to do the install and you will select Use Entire Disk.
 Don't worry about LVM or any of the other options.
 Just do the normal Use Entire Disk.
 Wait for that to complete.